Echoes of Wisdom

 by: Oscar Njumba

-Dear brethren in Christ, today we read and hear headlines of beating drums of war in many parts of the world, the economic collapse in many countries and worst of all the growing intolerance for the Church’s moral positions.
-Do you still have hope in God?
-How do you feel this hope today?
+Dear brethren in Christ, today we read and hear headlines of beating drums of war in many parts of the world, the economic collapse in many countries, and, worst of all, the growing intolerance for the Church’s moral positions.
+Do you still have Hope in God?
+How do you feel about this, Hope, today?

 Hope comes from a living and intense relationship with Jesus Christ.
 It is not just knowing about Him, but knowing Him.
-Many people today and perhaps some of us are chasing after prophecies of the future and have forgotten to spare enough time to pray and build a valuable relationship with God.
-Let us remember that hope springs from an on-going encounter with God through a life lived for Him and Him alone.
-When we pray properly, we undergo a process of inner purification which opens us up to God and to our fellow human beings.
-In doing this, we become capable of the great hope and ministers of hope for others.
+Many people today, and perhaps some of us, are chasing prophecies of the future and have forgotten to make time to pray and build a valuable relationship with God.
+Let us remember that Hope springs from an ongoing encounter with God through a life lived for Him and Him alone.
+When we pray properly, we undergo a process of inner purification that opens us up to God and our fellow human beings.
+In doing this, we become capable of being great Hope and ministers of Hope for others.

-The authentic hope we seek today cannot live in us except we start following seriously Christ’s pattern of life.
-This is no time to hold back any longer, to keep a part of you to yourself.
+The authentic Hope we seek today cannot live in us unless we seriously follow Christ’s life pattern.
+There is no longer a time to hold back, to keep a part of you to yourself.
 Give everything to God, no matter the cost.
-And the more it costs, the more powerful the grace, reward, and resurrection of Jesus in your life in whose image you are being renewed.
+And the more it costs, the more influential the grace, reward, and resurrection of Jesus in your life, in whose image you are being renewed.